nirbarazida/dynamic-workload/README.md

 My cluster has three main components:
 1. End-point - gets the user's requests and sends them to the load balancer.
 2. Load balancer - the machine that handles the jobs and requests.
 Can scale up the workload based on predefined logical rules.
 3. Worker - the machine that executes the job.
 Constantly requests jobs from the load balancer.
 Once no job is received after a certain period, the worker is self terminated.
+The Load balancer fires a base worker on initiation, which is always live.

 ![](README_FILES/ClusterFlow.png)

 ## Usage